box/box-ui-elements/DEVELOPING.md

 - `yarn test` to launch tests with jest.
 - `yarn test --watch` to launch tests with jest in watch mode.
 - `yarn test --coverage` to launch tests with jest with coverage.
-- `yarn test:vrt` to build Storybook and run Playwright visual tests.
+- `yarn test:vrt` to build Storybook and run Playwright visual tests in Docker.
+- `yarn test:vrt:docker` to rerun visual tests against an existing Storybook build.
-- `yarn test:vrt:update` to rebuild Storybook and refresh Playwright screenshot baselines.
+- `yarn test:vrt:update` to rebuild Storybook and refresh Linux screenshot baselines in Docker.
 - `yarn release` to run a release.

 For more script commands see `package.json`.
 Test coverage reports are available under reports/coverage.